greg212/trainin/text/binary_n_BST_trees.md

  Print All Paths From Root In a Binary Tree Whose Sum is Equal to a Given Number

-    Cre­ate a global vari­able as String = path.
+    Cre­ate a global variable as String = path.
     Do the pre­order
     if root is greater than Sum required, return.
     If not then, add root to the path and update the required sum (sum=sum-root.data).